 In another worrying sign, a measure of business investment decreased for the second straight month.
 Business investment has been a pocket of strong demand and spending amid a sluggish recovery.
-A tax break that encouraged companies to invest in new equipment and facilities expires at the end of the year.
+Companies bought more long-lasting manufactured goods, but the result was skewed by strength in the volatile aerospace industry.

 Yet hopes for the economy remained high after this week's encouraging news about the job market and strong holiday sales for retailers.

 — Rambus Inc. jumped 12.2 percent after the technology licensing company said it reached a patent license deal with Broadcom Corp. and settled a lawsuit with the chip maker.

 — TripAdvisor Inc. rose 6.1 percent, the most in the S&P 500, as traders reassessed the value of the newly-spun off travel review website.
 The stock had fallen sharply since it officially started trading on Wednesday.
 It recovered some losses on Friday as analysts weighed its rapidly growing revenue and market share.